Repositorios-de-Estudio/ingles-kings-college-london/README.md

 - Look at my  = Mira mi(s)
 - Write back soon = Escribeme pronto (sobre un email)
 - What’s London like? = Como esta Londres?
+-  will help you to find your way around = Te ayudará a orientarte